Application Tips & FAQs

 All applications are reviewed by an external multidisciplinary panel of jurors made up of established artists, industry professionals and leaders in the visual arts community.
 The Toronto Outdoor Art Fair team does not participate in the selection panel.
 Each year we enlist a new group of jurors in order to keep the Fair fresh and exciting.
 Jurors are announced in the Spring after results are sent to artists.

 How are the applications selected?

 Jurors select the strongest work based on artistic excellence, originality, consistency of ideas and design.
 Decisions are based on the material in your application, paying particular attention to the 6 images you submit.
-If you are interested in learning more about our jury process, we recommend you join us at one of our Application Information Sessions (sign up for our newsletter for updates).
+If you are interested in learning more about our jury process, we recommend you attend our Application Information Session with Mock Jury (January 10, 2023, Detail TBC).